jamescurran/jamescurran.github.io/_posts/2018-11-01-throwing-the-book-at-em-knowing-your-coumpter-storage.md

 ---
 layout: post
-title: Throwing the book at 'em - Knowing Your  storage
+title: Throwing the book at em - Knowing Your  storage
 tags: programming, dotnet, csharp
 ---